Last Updated: June 8, 2021

-Unlike some rival VPN providers, TorGuard doesn’t exaggerate their claims.
-They simply offer high-end privacy browsing without sounding flashy or fancy.
-I admit, the “Fastest VPN Protocol on the Net” label on the TorGuard site started me off on a negative note, but they surely delivered on the promise!
+Unlike some rival VPN providers, TorGuard doesn’t exaggerate its claims.
+The app simply offers high-end privacy browsing without sounding flashy or fancy.
+I admit, the “Fastest VPN Protocol on the Net” label on the TorGuard site started me off on a negative note, but it surely delivered on the promise!

 Let’s see how the test went!

 This is my base speed while running the tests.

 I went ahead and tried two European options – Poland and Hungary.
 Simply put, TorGuard’s speed is incredible!
 A speed drop of 5-7% was beyond my expectations, but here we have it.
 Looks like the TorGuard vs ExpressVPN battle shapes out to be very interesting!